Beginner's Guide to Sisense BloX with Actions

 • Editor: Used to write and modify the JSON structure that defines the layout and behavior of the widget.

-• Writing widget layout (components)
+• Creating widget layout (components)

 • Adding styles